Skip to content

 • If not provided, XTDB clients will default it to the latest transaction submitted through that client.
 This is so that, by default, transactions submitted to a client are guaranteed to be visible to any later query to that same client.

-• If submitting transactions and queries to different clients (e.g. via a non-sticky load-balancer), it is the user’s responsibility to pass the transaction token returned from submit-tx as the after-tx for subsequent queries to guarantee this same read-after-write consistency level.
+• If submitting transactions and queries to different clients (e.g. via a non-sticky load-balancer), it is the user’s responsibility to pass the transaction token returned from submit-tx as the after-tx-id for subsequent queries to guarantee this same read-after-write consistency level.

 • If the requested transaction hasn’t been indexed, the XTDB client will wait (see tx-timeout) before evaluating the query.